 My parents provided an incredible foundation for me to learn and grow.
 I remember my father introducing me to many of his business connections in order to try and help me get a job.
 In the end, I went my own way, but that’s only because my parents gave me the educational opportunities in order to do my own thing.

 One thing that kept me going during the most brutal times in finance was knowing I could always go back to Hawaii and live for free in a home my grandfather purchased 60+ years ago.
 Hawaii was my backup plan that I almost executed after 9/11 happened.
 Just knowing that I wouldn’t fall into the abyss provided me motivation to take some risks.

 The next time the media says Americans are in financial disarray, don’t believe them.
-A massive generational wealth transfer is under way to all those deserving and undeserving alike.
+There is roughly $30 TRILLION dollars getting passed down over the next 15-30 years, according to government estimates and independent research houses like Impact Assets.
 The average American inheritance is $180,000 and will just continue to grow over time.

 And if for some reason your parents didn’t purchase a home 20+ years ago to leave to you and they didn’t save and invest their money wisely over their careers, not to worry!
 Not only are you not spoiled, you’re now able to create your own fortune one dollar at a time to leave to the next generation.

 Readers, do you think a generational wealth transfer is a big reason why economically, everything will be OK?
 Did your neighbors buy their place or rent?
 Or did their parents help them out?
 Do we underestimate the Bank of Mom & Dad in society?
 Please fill out my anonymous survey to discover the truth about parental help for adult children.